Hum Ho Gaye Aapke: Soundtrack

-The soundtrack was composed by Nadeem-Shravan and the lyrics were penned by Sameer.
-The soundtrack consists of 7 tracks.
-Singers like Kumar Sanu, Udit Narayan, Alka Yagnik, Sonu Nigam & Sunidhi Chauhan lent their voices for the soundtrack.
+The soundtrack was composed by Nadeem-Shravan with the lyrics written by Sameer.

-Sukanya Verma of Rediff.com called the soundtrack "mediocre".

 Reception

 Sukanya Verma of Rediff.com called the film "plain illogical" and noted that it "lacks a good script".
+Taran Adarsh of Bollywood Hungama gave the film one out of five stars, writing, "On the whole, HUM HO GAYE AAP KE is a mediocre film that will face an uphill task at the ticket window."

 During a special screening of the film, Feroz Khan, Fardeen Khan's father, reportedly exclaimed "What is this?
 What have y'all made?"